 - Increase household food, health and income security by supporting livelihood development

-Care: We care about people in genuine need and who may be rooted in poverty or lack opportunities to change their lives for good.
+Care: We care about people in need who are rooted in poverty and lack opportunity to change their lives.

 Trust: We always deliver on our commitments.

 Equality: We believe in the right of all people to fair and equal treatment.
-We use clear and transparent processes to maintain our ethical approach and we only work with others who can also commit to our beliefs.
+We use transparent processes and only work with partners with similar values.

-Sustainability: We work to make improvements that create lasting change and potential for personal growth in our beneficiaries.
-We offer more than short-term financial assistance to alleviate poverty, and work towards enabling our beneficiaries to provide for themselves over the longer term.
+Sustainability: We offer more than short-term financial assistance to alleviate poverty.
+Our projects enable beneficiaries to provide for themselves over the longer term.